ualbertalib/cwrc_preservation/README.md

 ![Preservation System Diagram (PNG 50px/cm)](docs/images/cwrc_preservation.png)

 This application connects to the CWRC repository and the preservation environment, determines which CWRC objects need preservation (e.g., missing from the preservation environment or the preservation environment contains a stale copy) and deposits a copy within the preservation environment.
 Optionally, the command-line allows defining a list of object ids to trigger a forced preservation event for each specified object.
-The application uses a config file specified on the commandline to contain properties (e.g. authentication).
+The application uses a config file specified on the command-line to contain properties (e.g. authentication).
 Two files are created:
-* swift_archived_objs.txt: lists the IDs, size and archive rate of all CWRC successfully preservered objects,
+* swift_archived_objs.txt: lists the IDs, size and archive rate of all CWRC successfully preserved objects,
 * swift_failed_objs.txt: lists all CWRC objects that failed preservation - this will need review and are candidates for reprocessing (hence -r parameter)

 Common usage:
 * query all CWRC repository items and preserve if needed (example #1)
-* query CWRC repository items modified since a given date/time and perserve if needed (example #2)
+* query CWRC repository items modified since a given date/time and preserve if needed (example #2)
 * pass defined list of items and force preservation (example #3)

 ```